abatilo/sanic-swagger/README.md

 ## On-the-fly output model serialization

-To keep things simple, it is also possible to handle the direct return of `attr` objects, instead of having to create a dictionary and then serialize or call `sanic.responses.json`, although this is exactly what's running under the hood:
+To keep things simple, it is also possible to handle the direct return of `attrs` objects, instead of having to create a dictionary and then serialize or call `sanic.responses.json`, although this is exactly what's running under the hood:

 ```python
 from sanic_attrs import response